meimeitan/Python-Tkinter-GUI-Alarm-Clock/README.md

 ##
 **Key steps:**
-1) Step 1: Import the necessary libraries
+1) Import the necessary libraries
-2) Step 2: Create Tkinter GUI
+2) Create Tkinter GUI
-3) Step 3: Create the menus, buttons, and labels for GUI
+3) Create the menus, buttons, and labels for GUI
-4) Step 4: Tune the alarm function
+4) Tune the alarm function

 ##
 PyGUI framework is a simple API used by developers to create user interfaces using native elements for Python applications.